 How Long Does B2B SEO Take?
-Realistic Timelines for Manufacturing and Logistics
+60 Days, Not 12 Months

-The honest answer depends entirely on which keywords you are targeting and how competitive your niche is.
-This breakdown gives you a specific timeline based on keyword difficulty — a 0-100 score measuring how hard it is to rank for a given term — rather than the vague estimate most agencies give to avoid being held to anything.
+This breakdown gives you a month-by-month timeline tied to keyword difficulty (a 0-100 score measuring how hard a term is to rank for) instead of the vague year-long estimate agencies use to avoid being held to anything.

 Why the “6-12 months” advice is misleading